isc-projects/kea/doc/guide/dhcp4-srv.rst

 The definitions of these classes are placed in the Kea configuration.
 The following configuration snippet shows how to specify that a client belongs to classes ``reserved-class1`` and ``reserved-class2``.
-Those classes are associated with specific options being sent to the clients which belong to them.
+Those classes are associated with specific options that are sent to the clients which belong to them.

 ::